idia640/presentations/week01/PITCHME.md

 Thaler's favorite illustration of a nudge is the etching of "small, photorealistic images of flies on the urinals near the drain [at Amsterdam's Schiphol Airport].
 The idea was to give people something to aim at."
 This resulted in 80% reduction of urinal spillage and 8% reduction in total bathroom cleaning costs.
 [How Richard Thaler harnessed the power of the urinal fly to win a Nobel Prize - The Washington Post](https://www.washingtonpost.com/news/wonk/wp/2017/10/09/whats-a-urinal-fly-and-what-does-it-have-to-with-winning-a-nobel-prize/?noredirect=on&utm_term=.907a4b799ff9)

-It's exactly this sort of behavior we will be focused on in class.
+It is this sort of behavior we will be focused on in class.
 To fully understand how this works, we dip into basic ideas of how the human brain works from perception to cognition.

 This idea of nudging, or guiding people to predictable actions means we can better predict their actions and also better avoid error.
 The question of HOW we do this is the topic of this class.

+One caveat: you are not limited to nudges.
+To design a persuasive interaction, you will learn other tools that may be of use.

 ---